kailash-manasarovar/statement/docs/timeline/2023/august.md

 - This was an out-of-the-blue meaningless reply with overtones of sexual perversion, and *nervous sweaty elephant* I felt was a reference to me.
 - When I went to class about an hour later, the French-horn player who always sat beside me stunk of peanuts (she was eating a peanut bun), and the choir master (an extremely unpleasant man who will send me a dick pic on X in September) spoke endlessly about elephant trunks, *trompas* the word also happens to be very similar to trumpet, and can also mean "big nose".

-## Fake accounts

--
-- Since I opened a Facebook account for the general election in the UK in June 2024, I have the same sort of spam accounts full of dogs and horses trying to connect with me.

 ## In the baths at Cauterets with Sally

 - I take Sally to the baths at Cauterets.